tos-1/MUSCLE/README.md

 # MUSCLE
 MUltiscale Spherical ColLapse Evolution code.
 It also performs Zel'dovich, 2lpt, alpt.

-To run MUSCLE you need to run numpy and scipy alogside pyfftw.
+To run MUSCLE, you need to install numpy and scipy alogside pyfftw.

 The cosmological module cosmo.py generates the linear power spectrum.
 In MUSCLE one can choose between a spectrum generated with Eisentein and Hu formulae or with a CLASS implementation, albeit it is a bit slower.